 The Organization follows the restricted fund method of accounting for contributions.
 It ensures, as part of its fiduciary responsibilities, that all funds received with a restricted purpose are expended for the purpose for which they were provided.
-All financial statement transactions have been recorded in two funds: restricted and unrestricted.
+All financial statement transactions have been recorded in three funds: unrestricted, restricted and endowment.